 Elizabeth Mills 1974-1977

-Elizabeth M Mills knew Stephen from the early 1950’s in London when she worked for the Arts Council of Great Britain.
+Elizabeth M. Mills knew Stephen from the early 1950’s in London when she worked for the Arts Council of Great Britain.
 In 1960 she came to Hollywood to work as Stephen’s personal secretary, as he was getting overwhelmed with fan mail.
 Elizabeth lived with Stephen at his Tarzana home for many years, often taking care of his property when he was away filming overseas.
-Liz was Boyd’s closest confidante and they also shared the same personal friends from England, like Tony and Sheilah Till and their daughter Valerie, who Stephen adored.
-(The Tills were guests during Stephen Boyd’s appearance on This Is Your Life in 1960) Later in life, around 1974, they wed in a quiet ceremony in London.
-There was a distinct age gap between them: Elizabeth was born October 3, 1912, which would make her 19 years older than Stephen (He was born in 1931).
-She was with Stephen when he had a heart attack golfing at Porter Valley Golf Course in Northridge, California.
-She stayed in Tarzana the rest of her life, but moved to a different address.
-She passed away January 30, 2007 at the age of 94.
-She was laid to rest with Stephen at Oakwood Memorial Park Cemetery in Chatsworth, California. (see https://stephenboydblog.wordpress.com/oakwood-memorial-park-stephen-boyds-gravesite) Elizabeth had been Stephen’s lifelong companion and confidante.
+Liz was Boyd’s closest confidante and they also shared the same personal friends from England, like Tony and Sheilah Till and their daughter Valerie, whom Stephen adored.
+The Tills were guests during Stephen Boyd’s appearance on This Is Your Life in 1960.

 Stephen was the youngest of 9 children (4 sisters, 4 brothers) from a poor Protestant family in Glengormley, a town just outside of Belfast .
 He was very close to his mother Martha; he even took her maiden name ‘Boyd’ as his stage name.
 She was a descendant of the Bally-castle Boyd’s of Northern Ireland, who most likely hailed from Scotland.
 His father William was of Canadian descent.
 He worked as a truck driver and was also a recovered alcoholic.
 Stephen was also very close to his brothers James (20 years his elder) and Alex Millar.
 Needless to say, Stephen had a very large extended family.
 During his Hollywood years he would visit Belfast at least once a year.
 After the Troubles began in Ireland in the early 1970’s, sadly, Stephen would not visit again.
 Once Stephen had earned enough money from Ben-Hur he bought his mother and father a nice home in Belfast on Swanston Road which they promptly nicknamed ‘Messala.’
 Both of Stephen’s parents died in the mid-1970’s.

-Below, pictures of Stephen with his father William and his mother Martha.
+Below, pictures of Stephen with his father and mother, William and Martha Millar.

 Stephen Boyd spent his early years at his parents small home in Glengormley, Northern Ireland, just outside of Belfast.
 When he moved to London in the early 1950’s, the only address I have been able to track down is from a tax withholding form which shows the address of 46 Fairholm Road in London.
 In 1958, when Stephen moved to the Hollywood he had a home or apartment on Sunset Boulevard and later also a home in Palm Springs.
 However, Stephen Boyd spent most of his time in “The Valley”, as its called.
 He moved into his ranch style Tarzana home in April of 1961.
 This house was most likely located at 5520 Donna Avenue in Tarzana, California, 91356.
 It was built in 1947.
 It’s a quiet residence just off the main city street.